SubrosaDG-dev/SubrosaDG/README.md

 ## SubrosaDG

 SubrosaDG is a CFD project that uses the high-order discontinuous Galerkin (DG) method for computation.
-The project is based on the pure template construction of C++20 and is open-sourced under the MIT license.
+The project is based on the pure template construction of C++23 and is open-sourced under the MIT license.

-The project is still in early development stage.

 ## Milestone